-Sexual misconduct incorporates a range of behaviors including rape, sexual assault (which includes any kind of non-consensual sexual contact), sexual harassment, intimate partner violence, stalking, and any other conduct of a sexual nature that is non-consensual, or has the purpose or effect of threatening or intimidating a person or persons.
+Sexual misconduct incorporates a range of behaviors including sexual assault (which includes rape, groping and any other non-consensual sexual contact), sexual harassment, intimate partner violence, stalking, and any other conduct of a sexual nature that is non-consensual, or has the purpose or effect of threatening or intimidating a person or persons.
 Sexual misconduct also includes a violation of Yale’s Policy on Teacher-Student Consensual Relations.
 Yale aims to eradicate sexual misconduct through education, training, clear policies, and serious consequences for violations of these policies.
 In addition to being subject to University disciplinary action, sexual misconduct may lead to civil liability and criminal prosecution.

 1. Authority of the UWC

-The University-Wide Committee on Sexual Misconduct (“UWC”) provides an accessible, representative, and trained body to answer informal inquiries and fairly and expeditiously address formal and informal complaints of sexual misconduct.
-Any current or former Yale faculty member, trainee, student, or managerial or professional employee (“staff member”) who wishes to bring a claim that he or she has been harmed as the result of sexual misconduct may bring a complaint to the UWC, so long as three conditions are met: First, the complaint must be filed within the time limits for bringing complaints set out in Sections 6 and 7.1 of these procedures.
-Second, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.
-Third, the alleged misconduct must have occurred at a time when all parties were Yale faculty members, trainees, students, or staff members.
-Please note: Only students may bring complaints to the UWC against staff members, and the UWC is not empowered to hear complaints made by or against members of Yale’s collective bargaining units or excluded clerical and technical employees.
+The University-Wide Committee on Sexual Misconduct (“UWC”) provides an accessible, representative, and trained body to answer informal inquiries and fairly and expeditiously address formal complaints of sexual misconduct.
+Any current or former Yale faculty member, trainee, student, or managerial or professional employee (“staff member”) who has experienced sexual misconduct may bring a complaint to the UWC, so long as two conditions are met: First, the person accused of sexual misconduct must be a Yale faculty member, trainee, student, or staff member at the time the complaint is filed.
+Second, the alleged misconduct must have occurred at a time when all parties involved were Yale faculty members, trainees, students, or staff members.
+Please note: Only students and trainees may bring complaints to the UWC against staff members, and the UWC is not empowered to hear complaints made by or against members of Yale’s collective bargaining units or excluded clerical and technical employees.

-The Title IX Coordinator of the University or any Yale School may bring a complaint to the UWC in three circumstances.
-First, a coordinator may bring a complaint on behalf of a person who is not a current or former member of the Yale community, so long as (i) the respondent is a current Yale faculty member, trainee, student, or staff member; (ii) the respondent was at Yale in one of these roles at the time of the alleged misconduct; and (iii) the events complained of occurred on the Yale campus or in connection with a Yale-sponsored event.
-Second, a coordinator may bring a complaint to the UWC alleging a violation of Yale’s Policy on Teacher-Student Consensual Relations.
-Finally, a coordinator may bring a complaint when there is evidence that the University’s policy on sexual misconduct has been violated and his or her intervention is needed to ensure that the matter reaches the UWC.
+Any Title IX Coordinator at the University (“Coordinator”) may bring a complaint to the UWC in three circumstances.
+First, a Coordinator may bring a complaint on behalf of a person who is not a current or former member of the Yale community, so long as (i) the respondent is a current Yale faculty member, trainee, student, or staff member; (ii) the respondent was at Yale in one of these roles at the time of the alleged misconduct; and (iii) the events complained of occurred on the Yale campus or in connection with a Yale-sponsored event.
+Second, a Coordinator may bring a complaint to the UWC alleging a violation of Yale’s Policy on Teacher-Student Consensual Relations.
+Finally, a Coordinator may bring a complaint when there is evidence that the University’s policies on sexual misconduct have been violated and the Coordinator’s intervention is needed to ensure that the matter reaches the UWC.

-Yale encourages victims of sexual misconduct to contact the SHARE Center and the Yale or New Haven Police Departments in addition to seeking assistance from the UWC.
+Yale encourages individuals who have experienced sexual misconduct to contact the SHARE Center and the Yale or New Haven Police Departments in addition to seeking assistance from the UWC.
 The SHARE Center provides counseling and information to survivors of sexual violence and to those who have experienced other forms of sexual misconduct.
-SHARE counselors can guide and support individuals bringing complaints to the UWC.
+SHARE counselors can also guide and support individuals bringing complaints to the UWC.

 2. Service on the UWC

-The secretary of the UWC organizes the Committee’s activities, acts as a liaison with parties and the Yale community, and works with the chair to resolve informal complaints.
-In the case of a formal complaint, the secretary attends the hearing, and he or she may question the parties and participate in deliberations but may not vote.
+The Secretary of the UWC organizes the UWC’s activities; handles all official UWC correspondence; acts as a liaison with the complainant, the respondent, their advisors, and witnesses; and works with the UWC Chair and Title IX Coordinators to resolve informal complaints.
+In the case of a formal complaint, the Secretary attends the hearing, and may ask clarifying questions and participate in the deliberations, but does not vote.

 2.2.
 Selection of Members

-The deans of each school may nominate faculty members (of any rank) and managerial or professional employees for membership on the UWC.
-In the case of Yale College students, nominations by the Yale College Council will be submitted with appropriate supporting materials to the dean of Yale College, who will make his or her own recommendation to the provost.
-Similarly, the Graduate and Professional Student Senate will submit graduate and professional student nominations and supporting materials to the deans of the graduate and professional schools, who will make their own recommendation to the provost.
+The provost appoints members to the UWC and accepts recommendations from the dean and the faculty of each school, who may nominate faculty members (of any rank) and managerial or professional employees for membership on the UWC.
+In the case of Yale College students, nominations by the Yale College Council will be submitted with appropriate supporting materials to the dean of Yale College, who will make recommendations to the provost.
+Similarly, the Graduate and Professional Student Senate will submit graduate and professional student nominations and supporting materials to the deans of the graduate and professional schools, who will make recommendations to the provost.
 The provost makes all final decisions regarding appointments.

 Faculty members and managerial or professional employees are appointed to the UWC for terms of one year, which may be renewed.
-Student members are appointed to one- or two-year terms, depending on their availability and anticipated graduation dates.
-The chair is appointed to a three-year term.
-All members will be eligible for reappointment, with aggregate service capped at six years.
+Student Members are appointed to one- or two-year terms, depending on their availability and anticipated graduation dates.
+The UWC Chair is appointed to a three-year term.
+All Members will be eligible for reappointment.

 3. Confidentiality and Honesty

-An individual who asks the UWC to address an informal complaint of sexual misconduct may request that the UWC keep the matter confidential from the accused or other persons involved in the events.
-In such a case, the UWC will take all reasonable steps to investigate and respond to the complaint consistent with that request.
-However, the UWC will not be able to hear a formal complaint unless the individual is willing to reveal the complaint (including his or her identity) to the accused party, the fact-finder, and the hearing panel (see Section 7, below).
+An individual who makes an informal inquiry to the UWC Chair or Secretary may request that the UWC keep the matter confidential from the accused or other persons involved in the events.
+However, the UWC will not be able to hear a formal complaint unless the individual is willing to reveal the complaint (including the complainant’s identity) to the respondent, the fact-finder, and the hearing panel (see Section 7, below).
 In some cases (for example, allegations of violence), the UWC may not be able to honor a request for confidentiality if doing so would endanger the safety or well-being of the complainant or other members of the Yale community.
 In addition, the University may not be able to preserve the complete confidentiality of UWC records in the event of litigation or a government investigation.
-Finally, an accused party may have access to sexual misconduct allegations that become part of his or her student record or personnel file, although in such cases the University will remove information identifying the complainant.
+Finally, an accused individual may have access to sexual misconduct allegations that become part of that individual’s student record or personnel file, although in such cases the University will remove information identifying the complainant.

 Yale policy strictly forbids retaliation against individuals who report sexual misconduct, file complaints of sexual misconduct, cooperate in the investigation of sexual misconduct, or hear formal or informal complaints of sexual misconduct.
-The UWC processes set out here are available to an individual who believes that he or she has suffered retaliation for any of these actions.
+The UWC processes set out here are available to individuals who believe that they have suffered retaliation for any of these actions.
 The rules governing the UWC’s authority as described in Sections 1 and 7 also apply to retaliation complaints.